MKEcoin/mkecoin-master/ANONYMITY_NETWORKS.md

 ### Bandwidth Usage

-An ISP can passively monitor `monerod` connections from a node and observe when a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
+An ISP can passively monitor `MKEcoind` connections from a node and observe when a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
 I2P should provide better protection against this attack - its connections are not circuit based.
 However, if a node is